 Chipotle (CMG) has been one of our favorite COVID-19 plays since we highlighted it during the depths of the March swoon a few months ago.
 The company reported second-quarter results July 22 that revealed the impact the pandemic is having on its business.
 The revenue and comp sales declines were expected during the period, but what was very exciting was the pace of digital sales growth, advancing 216%+ to account for more than 60% of second-quarter sales.
 The company is working hard to open up more “Chipotlanes” (drive-thru lanes), and we remain excited about new menu offerings, including cauliflower rice.
 Long term, the breakfast daypart at Chipotle will be its biggest catalyst, something that we think will eventually happen, despite fits and starts.

-Whirlpool’s (WHR) shares have broken out (technically) of a very long downtrend, but we’re not seeing much to get excited about.
-The company noted a “significant demand recovery across all regions in June” when it reported second-quarter results July 22, but for the most part the company is not much of a free cash flow story, burning through nearly $880 million year-to-date in 2020 versus burning through nearly $1 billion over the same period a year ago.
-Organic net sales dropped nearly 14% in the second quarter, in part as a result of the COVID-19 pandemic, and while the company is doing a nice job protecting margins and enhancing liquidity during these challenging times, there are much better ideas out there with substantial free cash flow generation and fortress balance sheets, in our view.
+Whirlpool’s (WHR) shares have broken out (technically) of a very long downtrend, but we’re not seeing too much to get excited about (yet).
+The company noted a “significant demand recovery across all regions in June” when it reported second-quarter results July 22, but for the most part the company hasn't been much of a free cash flow story this year, burning through nearly $880 million year-to-date in 2020 versus burning through nearly $1 billion over the same period a year ago (its longer-term free cash flow generating trends have been more encouraging, however, and there is a degree of seasonality).
+Organic net sales dropped nearly 14% in the second quarter, in part as a result of the COVID-19 pandemic.
+Though Whirlpool is doing a nice job protecting margins and enhancing liquidity during these challenging times, the company is not one of our very favorite ideas (we like newsletter portfolio holdings the best), but it's worth keeping on your radar.
 Whirlpool’s net debt stood at $4.1 billion at the end of the second quarter.